-Most of the Bible commentaries we have reviewed take the position that God helps those who have trusted in Him (generally, Christians) through more than one angel, but some commentaries express the belief that God helps such people through a specific angel or through various individual angels.
+Most of the Bible commentaries we have consulted take the position that God uses more than one angel to help people who trust in Him (generally, Christians), but some commentaries express the belief that God helps such people through a specific angel or through various individual angels.
 Furthermore, the Bible commentaries have different opinions regarding the nature and extent of such help.

 In light of the foregoing considerations, we conclude that every Christian — and perhaps every child who is too young to understand their need to trust in Jesus Christ for eternal salvation – has at least one guardian angel, although not necessarily the same angel(s) on an ongoing basis (i.e., different angels may be involved, depending on the time and the circumstances).

 As for the nature and extent of the guardianship by angels, it is virtually impossible to draw a definite conclusion, not only because of the differences in the perspectives provided by Bible commentaries, but also because of the differences in actual life experiences (e.g., every year, even though many Christians and young children seem to have been miraculously protected from severe harm or even death, many others are killed in accidents or otherwise, or they suffer from severe physical, mental, and/or financial adversities).